ebzzry/ebzzry.github.io/en/fkd/git-github.md

 ![New](/bil/nova-deponejo.png)

 Follow through the prompts.
 When you have filled in the required fields, you’ll get a string of commands.
-Replace `ogag` and `foobar` with your GitHub username, and the name of the repository that you have created, respectively:
+Replace `vakelo` and `foobar` with your GitHub username, and the name of the repository that you have created, respectively:

-    $ git remote add origin git@github.com:ogag/foobar.git
+    $ git remote add origin git@github.com:vakelo/foobar.git
     $ git push -u origin master

 You’ll be prompted to supply the passphrase you have entered above.
 The `git push` command uploads